Blog

 Read →The SDR's guide to automating Salesforce data entry without coding

-Deep-link into records, expand outreach templates, and move field data between tabs — the repetitive CRM work, automated.
+Deep-link into records, expand outreach templates, and move field data between tabs — the repetitive CRM work, automated, no admin or code required.

 Read →When you need macros, not just snippets

 Text snippets stop where real automation begins.
-Here is how to tell which one your workflow actually needs.
+Here is how to tell which one your workflow actually needs — and when to chain both.

 Read →Beyond text expansion: what power users actually need

-A look at the jobs a browser productivity tool has to cover once snippets are not enough.
+A look at the five jobs a browser productivity tool has to cover once snippets are not enough — and why one keystroke layer beats five tools.

 Read →Vim keybindings for the whole web — and why they are free

-Motions, link hints, a which-key leader menu, caret browsing, and in-field editing — the whole Vim layer, on every plan.
+Motions, link hints, a which-key leader menu, caret browsing, and in-field editing — the whole Vim layer, on every plan, for every website.

 Read →Build a multi-step browser workflow: navigate, fill, submit in one key

-Chain navigation, waits, clicks, fills, and scripts into a single sequence that runs end to end.
+Chain navigation, waits, clicks, fills, and scripts into a single sequence that runs end to end — reliably, from one keystroke.

 Read →Clipboard history + cross-tab transfer: the recruiter copy-paste killer

-Capture fields on one page, paste them on another, and keep a history of everything you copied.
+Capture several fields on one page, paste them on another in one pass, and keep a searchable history of everything you copied — all from the keyboard.

 Read →